0

 Dr. Gala

-Dr. Gala Gorman is a licensed Acupuncturist, Naturopath, and Author who offers practical advice and programs for people who are experiencing health issues resulting from chronic stress.
-She helps women relieve their symptoms, restore their energy, and reclaim their "Super Woman" status.
+Dr. Gala Gorman is a licensed Acupuncturist, Naturopath, and Author who offers practical advice and programs for women who are experiencing health issues resulting from chronic stress.

 Dr. Gala advocates for getting to the root cause of the health issue and treating it naturally.
-She focuses on helping people learn to be their own health advocates.
-In her latest book, "What's Your Kryptonite?" she encourages readers to become their own PCP - Primary Care Person!
+She encourages women to be their own health advocates.
+In her latest book, "What's Your Kryptonite?" readers learn to become their own PCP - Primary Care Person!

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}